ajaygunalan/AjVault/content/_index.md

 - [[Image-Guided Laser Surgery]]

 ### Core Expertise
 As I said, my core expertise is developing production-grade software for robots.
 I constantly seek to improve my skills in this, and I care a lot about its beauty and optimality.
+My quest is to find the Android OS for robots.

 - [[Data Structures and Algorithm]]
 - [[Real-Time Operating System]]